Tensions between the US and Iran are volatile following the US drone strikes that killed Iran's top general in Baghdad on Friday, 3 January 2020.

 Iran is one of the most earthquake-prone countries in the world because it sits across several major fault lines.
 There's a tremor of some varying degree daily.
 Most you won't even notice however the big ones can be bad.

-If there is a quake, the greatest danger to you is falling debris, so drop to the floor and cover your head and neck.
+If there is an earthquake, the greatest danger to you is falling debris, so drop to the floor and cover your head and neck.
 Take shelter under a desk, a sturdy piece of furniture or in a doorway.

 In the Bam earthquake of 2003, one of the biggest causes of death was suffocation from dust caused when mud brick buildings collapsed.
 If you're sheltering under a desk, try to grab other sturdy objects which can bolster your position and keep debris from overwhelming you.

-This warning about air travel is from the UK foreign office advice on Iran:
+This warning about air travel is from the UK foreign office advice on Iran, "All aircraft operated by Iran Aseman Airlines and some aircraft operated by Iran Air have been refused permission to operate services to the EU."

 Iranians are rightfully proud of their train and bus network and it’s possible to get around the country in comfort – many of the trains have sleeper berth options available and a restaurant car for passengers.

-Iran has a fairly bad road safety record and every year the road toll is more than 25,000!
+Iran has a fairly bad road safety record, and but road deaths have fallen since 2015 when there were more than 24,000 deaths in the country.

-It's not just driving – crossing the road, especially in Tehran, is terrifying!
-Unlike Vietnam where the trick is to walk purposefully and let the traffic run around you.
-Always make eye contact with drivers before stepping out into the street, that way you can hopefully gauge if they are going to stop!
-It is worth crossing the street in Iran quickly and don't dawdle.
+It's not just driving – crossing the road, especially in Tehran, is a nerve-wrecking experience.
+Unlike Vietnam where the trick is to walk with purpose and let the traffic run around you, always make eye contact with drivers before stepping out into the street in Iran – that way you can hopefully gauge if they are going to stop.
+When you do cross the street in Iran, walk quickly and don't dawdle.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.